DataDog/documentation/content/en/getting_started/synthetics/_index.md

 ## Synthetic test types

-Datadog provides several types of synthetic tests:

-- **API tests** to monitor the uptime of your API endpoints
-- **Multistep API tests** to link several HTTP requests
-- **Browser tests** to test key user journeys
+Datadog offers **API tests**, **Multistep API tests**, and **Browser tests**.

-Run your tests from managed locations or private locations to monitor any internal-facing applications.
+To monitor internal-facing applications, run your tests from managed locations or private locations.
 Synthetic tests can be triggered manually, on a schedule, or directly from your CI/CD pipelines.

-See the Further Reading links below for complete documentation of each of these features.

 ## Prerequisites